-- 1. Open the front door. - 2.
+- 1. Open the front door of the affected cabinet (rack 1, 2, 3, etc). - 2.
 Disconnect all cables attached to the PDM drive distribution PWB, taking note of the connector labels on the cables and the PWB. - 3.
 Remove and save six sets of mounting hardware. - 4.
 Remove the defective PWB from the transmitter. - 5.
 Reverse Step 1 through Step 4 to install the new PWB.